 Nissan argued that the brakes on the QX56 are safe, and the automaker blamed the deadly crash on the driver of the QX56.
 The jury rejected Nissan’s argument.
 The driver of the Infiniti was also the target of a criminal prosecution and wrongful death civil lawsuit filed by the victims’ family, but the legal landscape changed when an investigation revealed the brake failure claim wasn’t the first involving a similar class of Nissan and Infiniti vehicles.

-Cory Watson Attorneys is a national personal injury law firm with more than $2.7 billion in recoveries for clients.
+Cory Watson Attorneys is a national personal injury law firm based in Birmingham, Alabama, with more than $3 Billion in recoveries for clients.
 Attorneys are frequently appointed to leadership positions in national cases involving pharmaceuticals and defective medical devices.
 Practice areas include product liability, class actions, mass torts, pharmaceutical litigation, wrongful death, asbestos, mesothelioma, car accidents, truck accidents, catastrophic injury, aviation, recalled products and environmental litigation.
-Cory Watson Attorneys is based in Birmingham, Alabama.